 - Appreciate them for their success by giving them gifts, even a small gift.

 - Establish a useful routine by setting a schedule for it

 For example, you can use a planner app .

 How can parental controls help with maladaptive daydreams?

 A highly recommended way to control your children’s situation is to use some kinds of software and apps that can help you monitor them better.
 You can use the default parental controls on your child’s device, e.g. B. _ Windows Parental Controls .

 Setting some restrictions and limits on the use of devices and applications can also be done through the use of safes.
 Safes is a parental control app available for iOS and Android that allows you to:

 - Set schedules for individual apps

-Overall, daydreaming is not an abnormal action in children and students, but it is important to know how to manage it and be informed about how to stop maladaptive daydreaming.
-The most significant tip for parents is to have supportive behavior with daydreamer children and make a balanced environment for them.
+Overall, daydreaming is not an abnormal act in children and students, but it is important to know how to manage it and be informed on how to stop maladaptive daydreaming.
+You can use the tips above to learn how to stop maladaptive daydreaming.
+The number one tip for parents is to be supportive with daydreamers and create a balanced environment for them.